How does CPI affect my pension?

 - other helpful tips and general advice for your pension.

 Example of CPI calculation

-Pension amounts increased by 0.4% on 1 July 2015 for pensioners who had received their pension for the entire six months prior to the increase.
+Pension amounts increased by1.1% on 1 January 2016 for pensioners who had received their pension for the entire six months prior to the increase.